-- 7.4.7.1 Uncertainty Evaluation Using Method Performance Data The stages in estimating the overall uncertainty using existing data about the method performance are: - Reconcile the information requirements with the available data
+The stages in estimating the overall uncertainty using existing data about the method performance are:

+Reconcile the information requirements with the available data

-Examine the list of uncertainty sources to see which sources of uncertainty are accounted for by the available data, whether by explicit study of the particular contribution or by implicit variation with the course of whole-method experiments.
+Examine the list of uncertainty sources to see which sources of uncertainty are accounted for by the available data.

-- Obtain further data as required
+Obtain further data as required

 For sources of uncertainty not adequately covered by existing data, one may obtain additional information from the literature or standing data (certificates, equipment specifications, etc.).
-One may also plan experiments to obtain the required additional data.
-Additional experiments may take the form of specific studies of a single contribution to uncertainty, or the usual method performance studies conducted to ensure representative variation of important factors.